 Of course, being a Badass is easier said than done.
 Sincero teaches you how to bring confidence into what you do so that you can pursue your passions fearlessly.

 For Scott, a successful leader has these qualities: they’re upfront and empathetic.
-She emphasizes that you shouldn’t be afraid to hurt someone’s feelings if it’s the truth and more importantly, it’s in the interest of helping that person’s growth.
+She emphasises that you shouldn’t be afraid to hurt someone’s feelings if it’s the truth and more importantly, it’s in the interest of helping that person’s growth.

 The Culture Code brings a fresh perspective to a topic that’s often overcomplicated— how humans function in groups.